 Candy corn is like cilantro.
 Your taste buds either love it or hate it.
 For many, this three colored, triangle shaped Halloween staple is an essential purchase each fall and for others it’s the classic option that just comes back from the dead each year.
 While the jury isn’t out on which side is right, here are a few reasons why candy corn is loved and hated by the masses.

-The post Why people love and hate candy corn appeared first on Pop Culture News.
+Why people love candy corn